 The centre of the greatest empire the world has ever known, the centre of Christianity, and a food lover’s paradise – Rome has an unrivalled reputation as one of the world’s great cities.
-And if Rome wasn’t built in a day, a visit to this metropolis most certainly cannot be fitted into one day.
-Thankfully, there are excellent ways to get to the Italian capital – find cheap flights from JetAbroad, and you’ll be throwing a coin into the Trevi Fountain to ensure your return in no time at all.
+And if Rome wasn’t built in a day, a visit to this metropolis most certainly cannot be fit into one day.

 Rome’s many attractions mean it’s almost impossible to see and do everything on one visit, so the key is to figure out what you really want to see before you get there, to make the most of every minute in this magical city.